Frequently Asked Questions

 Absolutely.
 Some patients prefer to attend with a chaperone and we are more than happy to accommodate this.
 Where possible we can also help if you have a preference for a male or female practitioner.
 All children under the age of thirteen must be accompanied by a parent or guardian.

-Yes!
-All of our clinics are now open for face to face appointments.
-However, if you still prefer not to come into clinic we can also provide virtual consultations online.
+Yes.
+All of our clinics are open for face-to-face appointments, but if you would prefer not to come into clinic we can also provide virtual consultations online.
 If you would like more information please contact us.

-All of our Physiotherapists are trained to deal with all aspects of Musculoskeletal issues and all are likely to be capable of dealing with your problem.
-We regularly check the knowledge of our Physiotherapist and hold monthly CPD sessions where our Therapists can share knowledge and ensure they are up to date with the latest clinical practices and treatment techniques.
-You can check out our Physiotherapists Bio’s for more information on their background but please note, the Bio experience is not extensive and they will have more experience than the Bio includes due to always developing clinically.
-If you have any questions about your Physio’s knowledge please contact us and we will answer any questions you may have.
+All of our physiotherapists are trained to deal with all aspects of musculoskeletal issues and all are likely to be capable of dealing with your problem.
+We regularly check the knowledge of our physiotherapists and hold monthly CPD sessions where our therapists can share knowledge and ensure they are up to date with the latest clinical practices and treatment techniques.
+You can check out our team bios for more information on their background — please note that the bios are not exhaustive and our team will have more experience than listed there because of ongoing clinical development.
+If you have any questions about your physio’s knowledge, contact us and we will answer any questions you may have.

-We now offer multiple booking options for our privately paying patients to choose from.
-An Initial 30 Minute stand alone assessment, or a 30 minute assessment, immediately followed by 30 minutes of treatment.
-A stand alone 30 minute assessment will most likely not include treatment time due to the assessment being provided to the highest level.
-In this case your next booked session would provide the start of your planned treatment.
-You can opt for an 30 minute Assessment, immediately followed by a 30 minute treatment session (totalling 60 minutes) which will ensure you have time for treatment as part of your first visit to us.
-For insurance patients, Assessment times vary dependant on your insurance provider.
-Our Admin team can advise on the assessment time of your provider, don’t hesitate to ask!
+We offer multiple booking options for our privately paying patients to choose from: an initial 30-minute stand-alone assessment, or a 30-minute assessment immediately followed by 30 minutes of treatment.
+A stand-alone 30-minute assessment will most likely not include treatment time because we use the full window to assess in detail — your next booked session will be the start of your planned treatment.
+You can opt for a 30-minute assessment immediately followed by a 30-minute treatment session (60 minutes in total) which guarantees treatment as part of your first visit.
+For insurance patients, assessment times vary depending on your provider.
+Our admin team can advise on the assessment time for your specific insurer — don’t hesitate to ask.